85 Beaumont Drive, P.O. Box 940

 - A full, interactive program of varied activities daily

-- Consistent staffing for establishing familiarity and closeness between clients and staff
+- Consistent caregivers establish familiarity and closeness between Residents and staff

 - Family support groups that meet each month

-- Daily exercise programs with frequent walks outside
+- Daily strength and balance exercise programs with an emphasis on walking

 - Intergenerational and creative arts programs